i3-hackathon/bmw-php-sdk/README.md

 Getting Started
 ===============

 To begin developing with our PHP client, you will need your very own application ID and secret key.
-First you will need to create an account and login to the MOJIO developer center.
-We recommend starting with our sandbox environment (http://sandbox.developer.moj.io/).
+First you will need to create an account and login to the [BMW developer center](https://data.hackthedrive.com/).

 Once you have logged in, you can create a new Application.
 From here, you will want to copy the Application ID and the Secret Key, these will be required to initialize the MOJIO client